-If needed, someone will shave your skin above the area of operation.
+If needed, someone may shave your skin above the area of operation.
 About an hour

-before the operation, someone will give you medicines to help you relax.
+before the operation, someone may give you medicines to help you relax.

 What happens during a Maze procedure?

-Talk with your doctor about what to expect about your Maze procedure.
-The following
+Talk with your healthcare provider about what to expect about your Maze procedure.

-is a general description of the traditional Maze surgery, but your doctor may plan
+The following is a general description of the traditional Maze surgery, but your healthcare

-- A doctor will give you anesthesia before the surgery starts.
-This will cause you to
+A healthcare provider will give you anesthesia before the surgery starts.
+This will

-sleep deeply and painlessly during the operation.
-Afterwards, you won’t remember the
+cause you to sleep deeply and painlessly during the operation.
+Afterward, you won’t

-- The operation will take several hours.
-Your doctor will make an incision down the
+The operation will take several hours.
+Your surgeon will make an incision down the

 middle of your chest and separate your breastbone.